TRIPURA RAHASYA

 Self.
 Such inherence is spontaneous (no effort is needed

 to inhere as the Self ).
-It is realised after thoughts are
+It is realised after thoughts

 eliminated and investigation ceases.
 Recapitulate your